HiraZaidii/Earth-Quiz/README.md

 <img src="footer.PNG">
 </details>

-11. As the site owner, I want users to be see the leaderbord
+11. As the site owner, I want users to be able see the leaderbord

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Button on main page  | Click on button | Opens highscores page| Works as expected |

 <details>
 <summary>Screenshots</summary>